MicrosoftDocs/win32/desktop-src/direct3d9/rasterization-rules.md

 ---
-Description: 'Often, the points specified for vertices do not precisely match the pixels on the screen.
-When this happens, Direct3D applies triangle rasterization rules to decide which pixels apply to a given triangle.' ms.assetid: '919b36f1-d4de-4d5d-ba1a-0605bf59a6cd'
+Description: Often, the points specified for vertices do not precisely match the pixels on the screen.
+When this happens, Direct3D applies triangle rasterization rules to decide which pixels apply to a given triangle. ms.assetid: 919b36f1-d4de-4d5d-ba1a-0605bf59a6cd
-title: 'Rasterization Rules (Direct3D 9)'
+title: Rasterization Rules (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Rasterization Rules (Direct3D 9)